How to get to Ulm in Germany – A Guide for Curious Tourists

 • You can get to Legoland either from Ulm or from Gunzburg, since Legoland is located at the next station after the train station of Gunzburg.

-Right before Christmas, Ulm
+Right before Christmas in Ulm

-Jorge Franganillo/Right before Christmas, Ulm
+Jorge Franganillo/Right before Christmas in Ulm

 Take a note!